epam/mriviewer/CODINGSTD.md

            0.0, 0.0, 0.0, 1.0);
 ```

-#### You can not move arguments to the next line when calling functions or methods
+#### You cannot move arguments to the next line when calling functions or methods

 ~~WRONG CODE~~
 ```